kammitama5/kammitama5.github.io/_posts/2017-5-20-Saturday-May-20th.md

   you really have your pick.
 This is a question that I don't worry *too* much about, but comes back into my mind again and again.
-  I've only just started, but the consensus thus far seems to be that people see me as intelligent/ competent, and so I'been getting good feedback.
+  I've only just started, but the consensus thus far seems to be that people see me as intelligent/ competent, and so I've been getting good feedback.
 So then the problem becomes "am I sure I'm making the right choice?" going in one direction vs another.
+So far, I'm just grateful for everything.

   For a certain tier, it isn't about the money.
 A lot of these people are the people who would be doing what they do even if they weren't getting paid, and they are *good*.